 The Company is exposed to credit risk, liquidity risk and market risk.
-The Company's senior level management oversees the management of these risks.
+The Company's senior level management oversees the management of these risks and is supported by Treasury department that advises on the appropriate financial risk governance framework.

-A. Market risk
+Market risk